Frank Messervy: India and Burma

-In July 1943, Messervy was appointed GOC of the 7th Indian Infantry Division, in succession to Major-General Thomas Corbett, which was sent to the Arakan in Burma to join XV Corps in September.
+The division was sent to the Arakan in Burma to join XV Corps in September.
 In the Japanese offensive in February 1944, despite having his headquarters overrun and scattered and his supply lines compromised, Messervy's brigades conducted a successful defence whilst being supplied by air (Battle of the Admin Box).
 After going on the attack in late February, 7th Indian Division was relieved in mid-March.

 In March 1944, Messervy lost two brigades sent to reinforce the hard-pressed defences at Imphal and Kohima in India.
 By May, the whole division was back in the front line in the Kohima sector, fighting a key five-day battle at the Naga Village.
 It then advanced towards the Chindwin river, combining with Indian 20th Infantry Division to inflict a heavy defeat on the Japanese at Ukhrul.

 In December 1944, Messervy was appointed to command IV Corps, which he led in the 1945 offensive during which, he captured the key communications centre at Meiktila in Burma and advanced to Rangoon between February and April.
 When Messervy returned from home leave hostilities had ceased.
 He was made Commander-in-Chief Malaya Command in 1945 after the Japanese surrender.